Cultural anthropology: Wolf, Sahlins, Mintz, and political economy

-In the 1950s and mid-1960s anthropology tended increasingly to model itself after the natural sciences.
+In the 1950s and mid-1960s, anthropology increasingly modeled itself on the natural sciences.
 Some anthropologists, such as Lloyd Fallers and Clifford Geertz, focused on processes of modernization by which newly independent states could develop.
 Others, such as Julian Steward and Leslie White, focused on how societies evolve and fit their ecological niche—an approach popularized by Marvin Harris.

-Economic anthropology as influenced by Karl Polanyi and practiced by Marshall Sahlins and George Dalton challenged standard neoclassical economics to take account of cultural and social factors and employed Marxian analysis into anthropological study.
-In England, British Social Anthropology's paradigm began to fragment as Max Gluckman and Peter Worsley experimented with Marxism and authors such as Rodney Needham and Edmund Leach incorporated Lévi-Strauss's structuralism into their work.
-Structuralism also influenced a number of developments in the 1960s and 1970s, including cognitive anthropology and componential analysis.
+Economic anthropology as influenced by Karl Polanyi and practiced by Marshall Sahlins and George Dalton challenged standard neoclassical economics to take account of cultural and social factors and employed Marxian analysis in anthropological study.
+In England, British Social Anthropology's paradigm began to fragment as Max Gluckman and Peter Worsley experimented with Marxism, and authors such as Rodney Needham and Edmund Leach incorporated Lévi-Strauss's structuralism into their work.
+Structuralism also influenced several developments in the 1960s and 1970s, including cognitive anthropology and componential analysis.

 In keeping with the times, much of anthropology became politicized through the Algerian War of Independence and opposition to the Vietnam War; Marxism became an increasingly popular theoretical approach in the discipline.
 By the 1970s the authors of volumes such as Reinventing Anthropology worried about anthropology's relevance.

-Since the 1980s issues of power, such as those examined in Eric Wolf's Europe and the People Without History, have been central to the discipline.
-In the 1980s books like Anthropology and the Colonial Encounter pondered anthropology's ties to colonial inequality, while the immense popularity of theorists such as Antonio Gramsci and Michel Foucault moved issues of power and hegemony into the spotlight.
+Since the 1980s, issues of power, such as those examined in Eric Wolf's Europe and the People Without History, have been central to the discipline.
+In the 1980s, books like Anthropology and the Colonial Encounter pondered anthropology's ties to colonial inequality, while the immense popularity of theorists such as Antonio Gramsci and Michel Foucault moved issues of power and hegemony into the spotlight.
 Gender and sexuality became popular topics, as did the relationship between history and anthropology, influenced by Marshall Sahlins, who drew on Lévi-Strauss and Fernand Braudel to examine the relationship between symbolic meaning, sociocultural structure, and individual agency in the processes of historical transformation.
 Jean and John Comaroff produced a whole generation of anthropologists at the University of Chicago that focused on these themes.
 Also influential in these issues were Nietzsche, Heidegger, the critical theory of the Frankfurt School, Derrida and Lacan.

 Geertz, Schneider, and interpretive anthropology

-Many anthropologists reacted against the renewed emphasis on materialism and scientific modelling derived from Marx by emphasizing the importance of the concept of culture.
+Many anthropologists reacted against the renewed emphasis on materialism and scientific modelling derived from Marx, emphasizing the importance of culture.
 Authors such as David Schneider, Clifford Geertz, and Marshall Sahlins developed a more fleshed-out concept of culture as a web of meaning or signification, which proved very popular within and beyond the discipline.
 Geertz was to state:

 Believing, with Max Weber, that man is an animal suspended in webs of significance he himself has spun, I take culture to be those webs, and the analysis of it to be therefore not an experimental science in search of law but an interpretive one in search of meaning.